6seva6/Virtualization-with-KVM/2 Hypervisors + 1 Shared storage with NFS + 1 Virtual Machine Manager on separate srver.md

     ```bash
     sudo hostnamectl --set-hostname Hypervisor01
     ```
-    - Execute the exit command again to apply the changes.
+    - Execute the `exit` command again to apply the changes.
 Repeat this process on all the VMs.
 Aligned with their names and purposes.
     Then reestablish the ssh connection.
+## KVM/QEMU package instalation

-## NFS server instalation and congiguration:
+## NFS server instalation and congiguration
 - Install NFS utilities on NFS server:
 ```bash
  sudo dnf install -y nfs-utils